Understanding the Competitiveness of India's States

 The central government and state governments should aim to develop more effective public services.
 These include improving infrastructure—such as electricity grids, roads, seaports, and airports—education services, health facilities, and public safety and security.
 Although there has been progress on this already, both levels of government must continue to simplify their policies and laws and make them more transparent for foreign businesses that want to invest.

 For businesses, key steps include helping local governments create plans that can improve corporate returns, as well as develop solutions to societal challenges.
 For example, businesses can innovate around organic fertilizers, which can help communities and boost economic growth and competitiveness.
 Businesses should also drop inhibitions about facing competition from foreign companies, as it is such competition that will drive innovation and increase growth.

 In addition, the Indian people should more actively engage with the policymaking process, as well as develop capabilities to benefit from the ongoing process of nation-building.
 These include easing regulations for small businesses and entrepreneurs and increasing employment for India’s burgeoning working-age population, which could lead to poverty alleviation.

 The United States can play a role at three levels.
 On a government-to-government level, the United States can engage in a meaningful dialogue with not only the central government but also the state governments that aim to attract FDI and build their reputations on the global stage.
 The United States can also help by embedding India in global trade networks.
 On a business-to-business level, U.S. businesses should have confidence in India’s growth trajectory and make significant investments.
 Competition from large U.S. multinationals will force Indian businesses to innovate and grow.
 On a people-to-people level, further engagement through educational exchanges can help India become competitive as it learns from the experiences of the United States.

-Andy Nguyen is a Project Associate in the Trade, Economic, and Energy Affairs group at NBR.
+This interview was conducted by Andy Nguyen, a Project Associate in the Trade, Economic, and Energy Affairs group at NBR.